rstudio/chromote/README.md

 #>  $ jsVersion      : chr "7.2.502.25"
 ```

 In async mode, there are two ways to use the value that the browser sends to the R process.
-One is to use the `callback_` argument.
+One is to use the `callback_` argument with `wait_=FALSE`.
+The `wait_=FALSE` tells it to run the command in async mode; instead of returning the value from the browser, it returns a promise.
 For example:

 ```R
 # Async with callback